fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 SAM3.
 For example there are now two UARTs.

 Now we can update the PID definitions.
 First copy and pase the IRQs and change the name IRQ to PID.
-Now go to section 29.17.
+Now go to section 29.17. of the SAM4 data sheet.
 Notice there are two peripheral clock enable registers, 0 and 1.
 We only need definitions for those PIDs listed in either of those registers.

 Next is the PMC address, which we alrady set when updating the file soc.c.